John Downing (educational psychologist): Personal life

 Downing was born in England in 1922 and married Marianne Downing who often took on the role of his research assistant.
 They had three children together: Andrew Downing, Charles Downing and Rupert Downing.
 He emigrated from England to Canada in 1970 but spent several periods of time working in other parts of the world, especially the United States of America.

-Downing was known for his trademark dress code in which he wore bold check jackets with unusual bootlace badge ties, fashion characteristics which contrasted with his kind, quiet and scholarly manner.
-He had a couple of personal traits which endeared him to most of his colleagues and allowed him to form many enduring friendships.
-On initial introduction to new people, he had the uncanny ability to remember their names and where they both lived and worked, he also was quick and magnanimous in giving recognition to his colleagues and finally he was generous in providing assistance to his colleagues, altogether he was known as someone with a perpetually friendly manner.
+Downing was known for his trademark dress code in which he wore bold check jackets with bootlace badge ties, fashion characteristics which contrasted with his kind, quiet and scholarly manner.
+On initial introduction to new people, he had the uncanny ability to remember their names and where they both lived and worked.
+He was generous in providing assistance to his colleagues, altogether he was known as someone with a perpetually friendly manner.

 After a 3-month struggle with cancer over the spring of 1987, Downing eventually succumbed to his illness and died on June 2, 1987, aged 65.